voltace/browser-cookies/README.md

 [cookies.all()](#cookies-all)
 <br/>
-Method to get all cookies
+Method to get all cookies.
+Returns an object containing all cookie values with the cookie names used as keys.
+Percent encoded names and values will automatically be decoded.

 <hr/><a name="cookies-erase"></a>